ferrohd/CLup/RASD.md

 #### A.1.
 User interfaces

-The following mockups represent an idea of what the application will look like in the first release.
+The following mockups represent an idea of what the application shall look like in the first release.

 TODO